 Far from being a kid’s cartoon, The Hero calls us into the fullness of adulthood.
 He inspires us to follow his lead – to face our fears, grow up and, most importantly, to be of service to others.
 He prods us to accept the great dictum of life – that living for others is the only way to truly live.

 When I have kids of my own, I know they will put a red towel around their shoulders and pretend to fly around the house.
-That’s because at bedtime I will have sung to them about a hero who is faster then a speeding bullet, more powerful and a locomotive and can leap tall buildings in a single bound.
+That’s because at bedtime I will have sung to them about a hero who is faster then a speeding bullet, more powerful than a locomotive and can leap tall buildings in a single bound.
 Of course, when they are older and I am dead they’ll know it was only a story – but a good one.
 One they can turn to when the going gets tough, when they need inspiration to sing their own song.

 I hope my children will always look to the heavens, secretly trying to catch a flash of red and blue thundering through the clouds.
 I hope they will always believe a man can fly.